perpetualadam/vibevoyage-pwa/README.md

 # VibeVoyage - The Future of Navigation 🚀

 **VibeVoyage** is a revolutionary navigation app that goes beyond simple directions.
-Built with cutting-edge web technologies and powered by pure JavaScript, it delivers a Star Trek-inspired navigation experience that's both powerful and beautiful.
+Built with cutting-edge web technologies and powered by pure JavaScript, it delivers a futuristic navigation experience with a sleek neon-green interface that's both powerful and beautiful.

 ## 🌟 What Makes VibeVoyage Different